 An excess contribution could be from your contribution, your spouse’s contribution, your employer’s contribution, or an improper rollover contribution.
 If your employer makes contributions on your behalf to a SEP IRA, see Chapter 2 starting on page 5 of Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

-Read the IRS Publication 590-A Contributions to Individual Retirement Arrangements (IRAs) on page 35 for more information.
+Per IRS Publication 590-A Contributions to Individual Retirement Arrangements (IRAs), page 33: